khushi-79/My-portfolio/README.md

 ## Welcome to my personal portfolio repository!

 <p>This project showcases my journey, skills, and accomplishments in the field of software development.
-Built using <b>React.js</b>, this portfolio includes my introduction, academic background, projects, internships, achievements, resume, and links to my profiles on other platforms.</p>
+Built using <b>React.js</b>, this portfolio includes </p>

-Introduction<br>
-Hello!
-My name is <b>Khushi Pandya</b>, and I am a student.
-This portfolio highlights my journey and experiences in the tech world, from my academic endeavors to the projects and internships I've undertaken.
+<li>My Introduction

 <li>Academic Background